TIMOTHY

 Conference held in Miami, Florida.
 The survey was conducted in 1997, 1999, and

-2002, yielding information on over 40,000 families and 100,000 persons in each
+2002, yielding information on over 40,000 families and 100,000 individuals in

-round.
-For each round of data
+each round.
+For each round of data collection, strategies were employed to

 "Using an E-Mail Invitation to